Godzilla Against Mechagodzilla: Production

 Following the successful revival of the monsters Mothra and King Ghidorah the previous year, Toho elected to bring back Mechagodzilla for the next installment in the Godzilla franchise.
 Unlike previous iterations of Mechagodzilla, this version is mostly referred to by the name Kiryu (derived from Kikai-ryu, the Japanese word for "machine dragon") throughout the film.
 This was done to differentiate the character from previous versions.
 It was, however, referred to as "Mecha-G" and "Mechagodzilla" in the English dubbing of the next film, Godzilla: Tokyo S.O.S..

 Japanese baseball star Hideki Matsui has a cameo as himself in the film, due to his nickname "Godzilla".

 As has been done since the early 1970s, Toho had the international version of Godzilla Against Mechagodzilla dubbed in Hong Kong.
 This dubbed version was released on DVD by Sony Pictures Home Entertainment in 2004.

 Soundtrack

 Godzilla Against Mechagodzilla the first film of the series with a soundtrack recorded outside of Japan.
-Director Masaaki Tezuka once again turned to composer Michiru Oshima following their successful collaboration on Godzilla X Megagurius, with the score itself being recorded by Moscow International Symphonic Orchestra, under conductor Konstantin D. Krimets.
+Director Masaaki Tezuka once again turned to composer Michiru Oshima following their successful collaboration on Godzilla vs. Megaguirus, with the score itself being recorded by Moscow International Symphonic Orchestra, under conductor Konstantin D. Krimets.
 Tezuka and Oshima would both return for the film's sequel, Godzilla: Tokyo S.O.S.